-The awards under the plan provide for bonuses based upon the EVA of the entire Company in the case of corporate senior officers and managers, and upon the EVA of one of the Company's two divisions (upholstery fabrics and mattress fabrics) in the case of management of each of the respective divisions.
+For each of the past four years, our annual incentive plan has provided for potential bonus payments to plan participants based upon an economic value added (EVA) performance measure, which rewards return on capital results and focuses on income produced in excess of a "capital charge" defined by the Committee.
+The awards under the plan provide for bonuses based upon the EVA of the entire Company in the case of corporate senior officers and managers, and upon the EVA of one of our two divisions (upholstery fabrics and mattress fabrics) in the case of management of each of the respective divisions.
 Messrs.
-Culp, III, Saxon, Bowling and Gallagher participate in the plan that awards bonuses based upon the EVA of the Company, and Mr. Culp, IV participates in the plan that awards bonuses based upon the EVA of the Culp Home Fashions (CHF) division.
+Culp, III; Saxon; Bowling and Gallagher participate in the plan that awards bonuses based upon the EVA of the Company, and Mr. Culp, IV participates in the plan that awards bonuses based upon the EVA of the Culp Home Fashions (CHF) division.

 To the extent that EVA is produced by a reporting unit in a fiscal year, a sharing percentage is used to determine the bonus pool for the award recipients from that reporting unit.
 The bonus pool is divided among the recipients from the reporting unit in accordance with proportions established by the Compensation Committee.
-The Committee has also established a target amount of EVA for each reporting unit.
+The Committee has also established a target amount of EVA for each reporting unit, based upon past and expected financial performance, management's recommendations, and the advice of our compensation consultant.
 The sharing percentage for award recipients increases if the reporting unit achieves EVA above the target level.
+For fiscal 2014, the Committee established a Level 2 performance goal in accordance with prior practice that could result in a bonus payment of twice the target bonus level, as well as a Level 3 performance goal that could result in annual incentive bonus payments of 2.5 times the target bonus amount.
+Performance targets for Level 3 were set at amounts that were considered extremely challenging by the Committee.